mountainfresh/Crochet-Planner/README.md

 # Crochet-Planner
-A web application for planning crochet projects in 3 Dimensions in order to more accurately plan patterns and estimate yarn totals before starting a new project.
+A web application for planning crochet projects in order to more accurately plan patterns and estimate yarn totals before starting a new project.